 Associations are encouraged to make suggestions of nominees for all positions but most specifically for delegates and alternates for General Synod, who must meet the criteria in the Bylaws of the United Church of Christ.

-The Annual Meeting Planning Committee shall consist of the Moderator, the Vice Moderator, and ten (10) elected members, three or four of whom shall be elected each year for a term of three years.
-This committee shall plan the program for each meeting of the Conference.
+d) nine elected members, three of whom shall be elected each year for a term of three years.

 At least one week before the opening of a Conference meeting, the Secretary shall appoint members of the Credentials Committee.
 The Secretary shall serve as chair.
 The committee shall be responsible for the resolution of issues relating to the eligibility of members of the Conference meetings.
 Decisions of this committee shall be final and binding for the meeting for which it was formed.

 The officers of the Conference shall be the Minister and President, Secretary, Treasurer, Moderator, Vice-Moderator, and such other officers as the Conference may elect.

 The officers shall be elected by members of the Conference for a term of one year or until their successors are elected.
 A vacancy among the officers, other than that of Minister and President, shall be filled by the Board of Directors until the next Annual Meeting or until a successor is elected.
 No officer, with the exception of the Minister and President, shall serve more than six terms.

 In the case of a vacancy in the office of Minister and President, the Board of Directors shall appoint a search committee to nominate a candidate for election at the Annual Meeting.
 The Board shall appoint an interim Minister and President to serve until a candidate is elected by the Conference.
 While the interim Minister and President is being selected, the Board will make arrangements for carrying out the duties of this office.

 An elected officer may be removed by an affirmative vote of two-thirds of the total membership of the Board of Directors.